Texas Chainsaw 3D-2013

 Grade: B

-World War Z is the type of film that is a summer hit and will most likely be forgotten over a couple of years.
-It is a slightly above average, enjoyable action/ zombie thriller, but really not much more.
+World War Z (2013) is the type of film that is a summer hit but will most likely be forgotten over the years.
+It is a slightly above-average, enjoyable action/ zombie thriller, but not much more.

 It stars Brad Pitt as a former United Nations investigator called in to save the world from a zombie pandemic.
 The crisis is spreading throughout major cities of the world simultaneously.

-The film sees Pitt traversing the globe in an attempt to find a cure for the epidemic before it is too late and the zombies make the world extinct of humans.
-The zombies are super zombies in that they can fly and move at lightning speed making them ultra-dangerous.
+The film sees Pitt traversing the globe in an attempt to find a cure for the epidemic before it is too late and the zombies make the world extinct from humans.

-The story is completely implausible and plot-driven, but somehow it doesn’t matter and it works on some level.
-My theory for this success is that the film is fast-paced and the action starts almost immediately and Brad Pitt is charismatic in the film.
+The story is implausible and plot-driven, but it doesn’t matter and works on some level.
+My theory for this success is that the film is fast-paced, the action starts almost immediately, and Brad Pitt is charismatic.

-He is clearly the star and all the action centers around him.
+He is the star and all the action centers around him.

-The film contains some very exciting, tense scenes including a plane crash sequence and a chase around a medical lab.
-World War Z is clearly a popcorn film, meant to be sat back and enjoyed and not overanalyzed or taken too seriously.
+World War Z (2013) is a popcorn film, meant to be sat back and enjoyed and not overanalyzed or taken too seriously.

 It is a perfect summer hit.